 The Diocese guaranteed multiple debts in the original principal amount of \$4,710,000 for certain parishes within the Diocese.
 These notes mature through 2031 and interest rates range from approximately 5% to 7%.
 Each parish's building serves as underlying collateral for the loans.
-The amount of guaranteed debt outstanding as of December 31, 2012 is \$2,287,364.
-The Diocese is liable to the third party lenders related to the guarantees in 2012 and 2011.
-No payments were required from the Diocese to the third party lenders related to the guarantees in 2011.
+The amount of guaranteed debt outstanding as of December 31, 2013 and 2012 is \$2,233,393 and \$2,287,364, respectively.
+The Diocese is liable to the third party lenders related to the guarantees in 2013 and 2012.
 Beginning in April 2012, the Diocese came forward to make the monthly payments for a guaranteed mortgage; during the time that the parish was unable to make the payments directly.
 As required by accounting principles generally accepted in the United States of America, the Diocese recorded that debt on its balance sheet as described in Note 10.